 Increasingly CFD and FX dealers are looking to provide financial services in highly-regulated jurisdictions.
 Many of these dealers are unaware that Australia offers a little-known exemption to the financial services licensing requirements.

-Under Regulation 7.6.02AG(2E) of the Corporations Regulations 2001 (Reg 7.6.02AG), foreign CFD and FX brokers do not need to hold an Australian Financial Services Licence (AFSL) when dealing with sophisticated investors (wholesale clients) in Australia.
+Under the Corporations Regulations 2001 (Reg 7.6.02AG), foreign CFD and FX brokers do not need to hold an Australian Financial Services Licence (AFSL) when dealing with professional investors in Australia.
 Reg 7.6.02AG is particularly useful in the current global regulatory environment where CFD and FX dealers face extensive delays when seeking to obtain licensing.

 Reg 7.6.02AG(2E) provides an exemption for CFD and FX dealers to hold an AFS Licence when:

-- the entity providing the financial service (i.e. advising, dealing or making a market in derivatives or foreign exchange contracts) is not an Australian entity and is ‘in this jurisdiction’;
+- the entity providing the financial service (i.e. advising, dealing, or making a market in derivatives or foreign exchange contracts) is not an Australian entity and is not “in this jurisdiction”;

-- the client is a wholesale client as defined by the Corporations Act 2001; and
+- the client is a “professional investor” as defined by the Corporations Act 2001; and

 It is important you read through this guidance carefully and obtain advice if you are unsure whether you are captured or not.